Last week I finished a seven week webinar presented by an organization called Families Affected by Fetal Alcohol Spectrum Disorder or FAFASD.

 This is an area that for most parents happens after trial and error.
 And then there is guilt for trying all the methods and not understanding why they were not working.
 Then there are the opinions of friends, family, neighbours, schools, professionals.
 The only advice I can give is do what works for your child.
 No matter what anyone else thinks.

 I have lost friends and family.
 I have given up working for now.
 I have kept my daughter at home with a tutor rather than going to a school that won’t accommodate her.
 I do what I believe is best for my daughter because I know her.
 She is not like everyone else.
 This world is not yet made for people like her.
 But with enough education and training eventually the world will be accommodating.
-Until then, I make her world small.
+It’s sad really that the world holds a specific standard, when everyone is valuable and has gifts.
+There is no standard.
+We are all unique.
+But until the world is more accepting, I keep her world small.

-There is much more information about FASD.
-I have simply shared some new discoveries I learned recently.
+There is much more information now about FASD.
 The information I have shared is not endorsed by FAFASD – I have no affiliation other than taking the course and sharing information as I understood it.

-If you are interested in learning more about the webinar I took, go to: http://www.FAFASD.org
+If you are interested in learning more about the webinar I took, check out: FAFASD.